-Typically, options and SARS vest over a four-year period from the date of grant.
-The options and SARS expire ten years after the date of grant and are subject to certain restrictions on transferability of the shares obtained on exercise.
-As of April 30, 2012, a consultant, who is the son of the Company's president, had been granted options to purchase 56,625 shares of Company stock under NQSO plans at a weighted average exercise price of \$5.60.
-During the years ended April 30, 2014 and 2013, the consultant elected cashless exercises of 17,500 shares at an exercise price of \$6.67 (resulting in a net issuance of 7,276 shares) and 19,125 shares at an exercise price of \$3.50 per share (resulting in a net issuance of 11,011 shares), respectively.
-The remaining 20,000 options are outstanding and exercisable at an exercise price of \$6.67.
-The options expire one year after the termination of the consulting agreement which has no expiration date.
-As of April 30, 2014, eligible employees had been granted options to purchase approximately 172,500 shares of Company stock under ISO plans, of which approximately 95,000 options with a weighted average exercise price of \$13.15 are both outstanding and exercisable.
-The Company provides option holders the opportunity to exercise stock options either by paying the exercise price for the shares or to do a cashless exercise whereby the individual receives the net number of shares of stock equal in value to the exercised number of shares times the difference between the current market value of the Company's stock and the exercise price.
-During the year ended April 30, 2014, employees exercised ISOs for 77,500 shares of Company stock choosing to do so in cashless exercises.
-Such cashless exercises of stock options under ISO and NQSO plans, including the consultant shares above, aggregated 95,000 shares.
-Accordingly, the Company issued 14,828 shares on exercise and returned 80,172 shares to the pool of available shares which may be used for future grants.
-As of April 30, 2014, eligible employees and directors have been granted SARS based on approximately 1,711,000 shares of Company stock, of which approximately 1,608,000 shares are outstanding and approximately 1,028,000 shares with a weighted average exercise price of \$8.01 are exercisable.
+As of April 30, 2013, a consultant, who is the son of the Company's president, had been granted options to purchase 37,500 shares of Company stock under NQSO plans at a weighted average exercise price of \$6.67.
+During the years ended April 30, 2015 and 2014, the consultant elected cashless exercises of 20,000 shares and 17,500 shares, respectively, at an exercise price of \$6.67, resulting in a net issuance of 8,638 shares in fiscal year 2015 and 7,276 shares in fiscal year 2015, eligible employees had been granted options to purchase approximately 172,500 shares of which 95,000 options with a weighted average exercise price of \$13.15 were outstanding and exercisable.
+During the year ended April 30, 2015, 57,000 options expired and were returned to the Plan.
+The remaining 38,000 shares were exercised by the employees using the cashless method resulting in the net issuance of 6,931 shares of Company stock.
+Total fiscal year 2015 cashless exercises of stock options under ISO and NQSO plans, including the consultant shares above, aggregated 58,000 shares.
+Accordingly, the Company issued 15,569 shares on exercise and returned 42,431 shares to the pool of available shares which may be used for future grants under the Plan.
+As of April 30, 2015, eligible employees and directors have been granted 5ARS based on approximately 1,950,000 shares of Company stock, of which approximately 1,603,000 shares with a weighted average exercise price of \$8.27 are exercisable.
 When the SARS become exercisable, the Company will settle the SARS by issuing to exercising recipients the number of shares of stock equal to the appreciated value of the Company's stock between the grant date and exercise date.
-At the time of exercise, the quantity of shares under the SARS grant equal to the exercise value divided by the then market value of the shares will be returned to the pool of available shares for future grant under the Company's stock plan.
-During the year ended April 30, 2014, employees exercised SARS representing 101,000 shares of Company stock and received 50,556 shares of Company stock.
-The 50,444 share difference was returned to the pool of available shares and may be used for future grants.
+At the time of exercise, the quantity of shares under the SARS grant equal to the exercise value divided by the then market value of the shares will be returned to the pool of available shares for future grants.